Read an excerpt from the Heaven is for Real book

 In addition, Art & SoulWorks has been working with Akiane Kramarik for over a decade.
 Our mission is to introduce Jesus to others through the “Prince of Peace” painting that Colton has identified as the only likeness of Christ he has seen since his heavenly experiences.
 In fact, “Prince of Peace,” painted by Akiane at age 8, is often referred to as the “Colton Burpo picture of Jesus.”

 We have been delighted by the many stories and confirmations that we receive daily from folks around the world – people who have been encouraged by these children and their heavenly encounters.
 Heaven is for Real is reassuring.
 It reminds us that the deepest mysteries and truths of God are found throughout the pages of the Holy Bible.
-Many of Colton’s and Akiane’s experience reflect this.
+Many of Colton’s and Akiane’s experience reflects this.